incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 title = "Using Azure DevOps to Create Robust Product Roadmaps"
 +++

+## Introduction

-## Product Roadmap As A Living Document
+## A Product Roadmap Is A Living, Breathing Document

-Creating a Product Roadmap is an important part of the product development process.
+Creating a product roadmap is an important part of the product development process.
 It addresses the critical problems in progress that contribute to the larger business vision and goals.

 A product roadmap can be general or specific and can change as the product evolves, or the market changes.
 As it is a written or visual summary of the objectives for a product, it typically includes